 chocolate-covered grasshoppers may not be something you’ve tried before, but they’re definitely worth a try if you’re up for a challenge!
 These crunchy snacks are available at select locations throughout the United States, and they’re common in Mexico and other countries, where they’re often used as bar snacks or served at parties.

-While most people associate them with springtime, grasshoppers can be found all year long throughout North America.
-In fact, they’re a great source of protein and iron—as well as vitamin B12.
-Their hard exoskeleton protects their nutrient-rich bodies while they travel through dry climates looking for food to eat.
+While most people associate them with springtime, grasshoppers throughout North America can be found year-round.
+They’re a great source of protein, iron, and vitamin B12.
+Their hard exoskeleton protects their nutrient-rich bodies while they travel through dry climates for food.

 28. Animal eyeball drink, China